rheslip/Pico-Sequencer/README.md

 	* Two buttons - Start/Stop and Shift

-At this point the sequencer is USB MIDI only and uses the Adafruit USB MIDI library.
-I will probably add serial MIDI, CV and Gate outputs to it at some point.

 No schematics yet but you can pretty much figure it out by looking at the code.
 All connections are directly to the Pico port pins with the exception of the sixteen step encoders which are multiplexed by the 4067's.